Search API Connector Documentation

 - In the Create screen, enter the Request URL we just created

-- You don’t need any headers for this request, so just leave this section blank.
-You don’t need any OAuth2 authentication either, so just skip that section.
+- You don’t need OAuth2 authentication for this request, so just leave that set to None.
+We don’t need headers either, so just leave that section blank.

 - Name your request and click Run.
 A a moment later you’ll see a list of email addresses associated with the domain in your Google Sheet: